jamiewalters/python-verisure-climate/README.md

-# Verisure HeatPump in HASSIO
+# Verisure HeatPump in HomeAssistant

 1. Copy the files in to custom_components
 2. Edit verisureclimate to add your credentials